 Since there have been sunroofs on cars, people have been tinting them.
-Lately, though, there have been questions of how safe this practice really is.
-Here are the risks associated with sunroof tinting and how you can avoid them.
+That doesn’t necessarily mean the practice as a whole is safe and people have begun questioning the safety of sunroof tinting.
+Here we have compiled a list of the risks associated with sunroof tinting and how to avoid them.

 When an installer does a window-tinting job, it is pretty straightforward.
 The windows are right there in front of them and easy to reach.
 Tinting a sunroof is an entirely different ballgame.
-The installer is essentially upside down inside your car.
-In this awkward position, mistakes can be made.
-The most common are the blade slipping during trimming, and either scratching the glass or cutting a wire.
-You can also encounter loose, or frayed edges that are usually caused by a dull cutter.
-These edges will gather in the tracks and contributes to a sunroof not opening smoothly, and even causing it to become stuck.
+The installer is basically upside down in your car.
+In this awkward position, mistakes are more common.
+Often, a blade slips during trimming and will either scratch the glass or cut wire.
+You can also encounter loose or frayed edges.
+A dull cutter usually causes these damaged edges.
+Possibly gathering in the tracks, these edges contribute to the sunroof not opening smoothly and can even cause it to become stuck.

-To avoid these issues, make sure you take your vehicle to a professional window tinting company.
+To avoid these issues, make sure to take your vehicle to a professional window tinting company.

-OK, let’s look at the big one.
-The common belief is that tinting a sunroof will cause it to shatter.
-This is a myth.
+Ok, let’s look at the big one.
+The common belief that tinting the sunroof will cause it to shatter is a myth.

-All the windows around you, sides, windshield, and rear window or hatch, are made of laminated glass.
-This is a shatterproof glass designed to web on impact, creating rounded edges to prevent injury in the event of a crash.
-The glass that sunroofs are made of is tempered glass that will shatter.
-It is designed to be more rigid than laminated, dispersing heat over its surface, thereby holding its shape in extreme climate conditions.
+All the windows around you, sides, windshield, and rear windows or hatch are composed of laminated glass.
+Laminated glass is a shatterproof glass designed to mesh or web on impact, creating rounded edges to prevent injury in the event of a crash.
+Sunroofs are composed of tempered glass that will shatter.
+It is designed to be more rigid than laminated glass, dispersing heat over its surface, thereby holding its shape in extreme climate conditions.

-The problems occur not when it is tinted, but when pressure is applied to it.
-A good example is a recent recall by two major manufacturers, why?
+The problems occur not when it is tinted, but when pressure is applied.
+A good example is a recent recall by two major manufacturers.
+Why?
 The sunroofs were shattering when stressed.
-The natural flex of the frame of the car taking a sharp curve or a sudden stop was putting enough stress on the sunroof to shatter the glass, tinted or not.
+The natural reflex of the frame of the car taking a sharp curve or a sudden stop was putting enough stress of the sunroof to break the glass, tinted or not.

-Let Team Acme’s professional window tinting techs show you how to have your sunroof tinted safely.
-Call today for a consultation at (702) 566-8326 or visit our website and see all the services they offer.
+Let Team Acme’s professional window tinting techs show you how to have your sunroof safely tinted.
+Call today for a consultation or visit our website and contact us here with any question or comments you have.